 by Lee Nelson, freelance writer and single mom

 Single moms can have it tough trying to become a homeowner — between raising their children on their own and paying all the bills, buying a house seems almost unachievable.
-But there are loans available and lots of assistance to make the dream of home ownership in reach for single mothers.
+But, there are loans available and lots of assistance programs to make the dream of homeownership in reach for single mothers.

-The statistics do show that single moms have a harder battle to get a loan.
-But, there is hope.
-A good place to start is to talk with a local housing authority (a quick Google search will do).
-Its website can tell you what specific homeownership programs, grants and loans are available for your situation in your city or state.
+But, there is hope for single moms looking to get a home loan.
+A good place to start is to see what’s available through your local housing authority (a quick Google search will do).
+Its website can tell you what specific homeownership programs, grants, and loans are available for your situation in your city or state.

-- Baltimore City’s First Time Homebuyer Program is a $5,000 five-year forgivable loan to first-time homebuyers to assist with down payment and settlement expenses.
+- Baltimore City’s first-time homebuyer program (CDBG Homeownership) offers a $5,000 five-year forgivable loan to first-time homebuyers to assist with down payment and settlement expenses.

 - Maine Housing’s First Home Program provides low fixed rate mortgages with little or no down payment.
 All First Home mortgages also come with payment protection for unemployment.

-- Pinellas County, Fla., First-time Homebuyer program helps with down payment and closing costs assistance with a $10,000 at 0 percent interest loan that is deferred until you sell, refinance or payoff the home.
+- Pinellas County, Florida, First-time Homebuyer Program helps with down payment and closing costs assistance with a $7,500, zero percent interest loan that is deferred until you sell, refinance, or payoff the home.

 No matter where you live, there are several mortgages to look into if you’re a single mom.
 Each have low down payment requirements, less strict credit requirements, and/or different mortgage insurance requirements.

-Your loan will have a low interest rate, and you only need 3.5 percent down.
-That down payment can come from a gift.
-“That’s the lowest down payment out there except for the VA loan,” Gundersen says.
-Also, your credit score doesn’t have to be so great either.
-Depending on the lender, a minimum of 600 is being accepted in most areas and through most lending institutions.
-Some do take 580.
+FHA loans usually have low interest rates and only require 3.5 percent down.
+(That down payment can come as a gift too.)
+Also, your credit score doesn’t have to be excellent either.
+Depending on the lender, a minimum of 600 is accepted in most areas, while some accept 580.

-One of the down sides of an FHA loan is the mortgage insurance premium.
-It’s almost double what people pay with traditional loans called private mortgage insurance when the down payment is less than 20 percent of the loan.
+One of the down sides of an FHA loan is the mortgage insurance premium (MIP).
+It’s usually almost double what most people pay with traditional conventional loans called private mortgage insurance (PMI), when the down payment is less than 20 percent of the loan.

-“You will pay that mortgage insurance till the end of the loan even if you paid off 50 percent of the principal.
-It’s always going to be there until you refinance or sell the house,” Gundersen says.
+“For FHA loans, you will pay mortgage insurance till the end of the loan even if you paid off 50 percent of the principal.
+It’ll be there until you refinance or sell the house,” Gundersen says.

 Veterans Administration (VA) Loan

-If the single mom is eligible to get a VA loan through her own military service or as a widow or other relationship, it could be the best loan out there for her.
+If a single mom is eligible to get a VA loan through her own military service or as a widow, it could be the best loan product out there for her.

-This loan is available to military veterans and their families with no down payment, and the government backs 100 percent of the financing.
-There is no mortgage insurance to worry about either.
+This loan is available to military veterans and their families with no down payment requirement, and the government backs 100 percent of the financing.
+There is no private mortgage insurance to worry about either.

-United States Department of Agriculture offers a variety of loans to help low- to moderate-income people buy homes in rural areas.
-But “rural” can be a misnomer because many of the programs are offered in areas surrounding metropolitan cities.
-Many of these USDA loans have very low interest rates and no down payment.
-You get 100 percent financing, and the mortgage insurance premium is lower than that of FHA.
+United States Department of Agriculture (USDA) offers a variety of loans to help low- to moderate-income people buy homes in rural areas.
+But, “rural” can be a misnomer — many of the properties are available in areas surrounding popular, metropolitan cities.
+USDA loans have very low interest rates and no down payment requirement.
+You are eligible for 100 percent financing, and the mortgage insurance premium is lower than that of FHA loans.
 USDA loans do have maximum levels of income, but most single moms will be well below income limits.

-Gundersen says that you may need 5 percent down payment of your own money for a conventional loan.
-But conventional mortgage products like HomeReady™ only require 3%, and even allow you to use renter or boarder income to help you get approved.
+Gundersen says that you may need at least 5 percent down payment of your own money for a conventional loan.
+But conventional mortgage products like HomeReady™ only require 3 percent, and even allow you to use renter or boarder income to help you get approved.

-You will need a pretty good credit score and credit history, but some lenders are lowering their credit score minimum to get more buyers these days.
-If you don’t pay 20 percent down, you will pay private mortgage insurance up to when you reach that 20 percent in the principal.
-You can choose from 10, 15, 20, 30 and even longer fixed years of paying the loan’s principal and interest off.
+You will need a pretty good credit score and credit history, but some lenders are lowering their credit score minimum to attract more buyers.
+If you don’t put 20 percent down, you will pay private mortgage insurance up to the date you reach 20 percent in the principal.
+You can choose from 10-, 15-, 20-, and 30-years fixed to pay off the loan’s principal and interest.

 There are tons of programs that help single moms get approved to become a homeowner instead of a renter.

-Get a free eligibility check and get on your way to giving the gift of homeownership to yourself and your kids.
+Get a free eligibility check and be on your way to giving the gift of homeownership to yourself and your kids.